May 31st is International No Tobacco Day. Fight smoking positively

 When is No Smoking Day celebrated?

-Purpose of World No Tobacco Day
+Purpose of World No Smoking Day

-Such days of protest are held in order to reduce the spread of tobacco addiction and involve a large part of the population in the fight against bad habits.
-Doctors who carry out prevention of smoking and inform society about the detrimental effect of nicotine on human health take part in the “Smoking Day” campaign.
+Such days of protest are held in order to reduce the spread of tobacco addiction and involve a large part of the population in the fight against the bad habit.
+Doctors take part in the “No Smoking Day” campaign to prevent smoking and inform society about the harmful effects of nicotine on human health.

 Benefits of quitting smoking

-• the level of cholesterol in the blood decreases;
+• cholesterol levels in the blood decrease;

 • reproductive function in women is normalized, the chances of giving birth to a healthy child increase;